 The possibilities here are truly endless, but it’s wise to give your event a theme that supports your nonprofit’s mission and educates others about what you do.
 If you know you want to host an event but haven’t narrowed your options, consider throwing acharity concert, a popular option with nonprofits and supporters alike.There are many charity event ideas for fundraisers that are perfect to help you raise money for your cause.
 Make sure to research different charity event ideas to raise funds so you know what all your options are.

 2. Plan out the logistics

-Here is a general checklist to follow when planning a charity event:
+Here is a general checklist to follow when planning a fundraising event:

-- Research possible venues for your event and reach out to them.
+Research possible venues for your event and ask local venues about availability.

 A budget helps you determine just how simple or elaborate your event can be.
 It also prompts you to think about what sources of funding are available to you.
 Set aside time to price check supplies on the list you created, then crunch some numbers so you know exactly how much money it will take to make your charity event a reality.

 Throwing an event to raise money for a good cause sometimes requires a bit of money upfront.
 If you’re short on funds but determined to host a stellar event, starting an online fundraiser for those initial costs is an easy way to raise money fast.
 Having an online fundraising page is a great way to raise money ahead of time.

 Now that you’ve taken care of the nitty-gritty details, it’s time for the big reveal!
 Not sure how to promote a nonprofit event?
 Here are the best ways to get the word out:

 Make a public Facebook event and invite your network of supporters.
 Ask them to spread the word about your invitation with their network of friends to double and triple the number of eyes on your good cause.